numerica-ideas/community/kubernetes/spring-microservice-deployment-gitlab-helm/README.md

 - **kubernetes** : contains the different files to deploy our application on kubernetes without using Helm
 - **.gitlab-ci.yml** : which is the core of our pipeline is the file where we describe the different steps of our pipeline
 - **docker-compose.yml** : this file allows us to deploy our application under docker
+- **microservices-configuration** : this folder must be stored in another repository, it contains the configuration files of our different microservices such as :
   - **ecommerce-api-gateway-dev.yml** : This file contains all the configurations of the gateway api in the dev environment (development)
   - **ecommerce-api-gateway-prod.yml** : This file contains all the gateway api configurations in the prod(production) environment

-**Important** : You must have these two repositories in your own repository
+**Important** : You must have the two repositories mentioned

 ## Step 2 : Configuration of Gitlab CI